Hecho en México (Alejandro Fernández album)

 Hecho en México (English: Made in Mexico) is the sixteenth studio album by Mexican singer Alejandro Fernández, released on February 14, 2020, through Universal Music México.
-It was produced by Áureo Baqueiro and features collaborations with fellow regional Mexican artists Christian Nodal and Vicente Fernández.
+It was produced by Áureo Baqueiro and features a collaboration with fellow regional Mexican artist Christian Nodal, as well one with his father Vicente Fernández.
 On July 16, 2021, he released a special edition of the album with six more songs including a second collaboration with Nodal and a song with Mexican band Calibre 50.

 At the 21st Annual Latin Grammy Awards, the album won Best Ranchero/Mariachi Album while "Caballero" was nominated for Best Regional Mexican Song, the nomination going to José Luis Roma, its songwriter.
 The album was also nominated for Best Regional Mexican Music Album (including Tejano) at the 63rd Annual Grammy Awards and for Album of the Year at the Premio Lo Nuestro 2021.

 The album topped both the Top Latin Albums and Regional Mexican Albums charts, as well as reaching number one in Mexico and Spain.
 It was also certified platinum in both United States and Mexico.
 With Hecho en México topping the Top Latin Albums chart, Fernández became the first artist to achieve number-one albums in the list through four different decades after reaching the top position with Me Estoy Enamorando (1997), Entre Tus Brazos (2000), Dos Mundos: Evolución (2009), Confidencias (2013) and Rompiendo Fronteras (2017).